dagolinuxoid/fccActivityLog/lazylog.md

 And didn't solve it.
 The worse thing I didn't understand provided and thorough explanation - the solution just didn't click or something.
 It is getting ridiculous.
+###### 28-04-019
+I solved Covering Segments by Points task but was able to pass tests for some reason.
+It turns out I didn't handle input properly.
+I am glad that trim() fixed the issue.